Correct-Syntax/correct-syntax.github.io/content/faq.md

 ---

-#### Will you write the copy (content) for my website?
+#### How long will it take to complete my website?

-While I can provide resources and advice to help you create copy for your website, I don't offer copywriting services.
+The time frame for completing a website depends on your specific project, scope, complexity, and your availability.
+That said, most end-to-end build projects I have worked on have taken anywhere from 1–8 months to complete.

 #### How much will my project cost?

 Due to the variations in scope, complexity and other factors, the pricing of one website can be very different from another.
 Small projects can be priced based on my current base rate of $50/hr.
 Please [contact me](mailto:hi@noahrahm.com), and we can discuss pricing that works for your specific project and budget.

-#### How long will it take to complete my website?

-The time frame for completing a website depends on your specific project, scope, complexity, and your availability.
-That said, most end-to-end build projects I have worked on have taken anywhere from 1–8 months to complete.

 #### What happens after the website launch?